federicomaffei/federicomaffei.github.io/_posts/2014-12-29-REST-whatisit.md

 ###Introduction to REST

 REST stands for Representational State Transfer, and it can be defined as an architectural style used to build Web Services that are lightweight, maintainable, and scalable.
 A service that is designed by REST principles can be called a **RESTful service**.
-REST is not strictly dependent on any protocol or technology.

 It has been described first in 2000 by Roy Fielding, in a [dissertation](http://www.ics.uci.edu/~fielding/pubs/webarch_icse2000.pdf) called "Architectural Styles and the Design of Network-based Software Architectures".
-The basic idea was to describe and put limits to the interactions between the components of a distributed system, emphasizing the importance of an uniform interface, that is abstracted from the single components.
+The basic idea was to describe the interactions between the components of a distributed system, putting constraints on them and emphasizing the importance of an uniform interface, that is abstracted from the single components.

-REST is often applied to the design and development of web services, which is the case that I'll try to address in this post.
+REST is often applied to the design and development of web services, which is the scenario I'll try to address in this post.

 The purpose of a web service can be summed up as follows: it exposes **resources** to a **client** so that it can have access to them (example of typical resources: pictures, video files, web pages, business data).